 When you’re seeking approaches to reduce utility bills, installing a smart thermostat is a smart move.
 These devices adjust to the temperatures you like and routine and then develop an energy-efficient schedule to match.
 What’s even better is that you can regulate and monitor your settings from almost anywhere with your phone, whether you’re sitting in bed or out and about.
-(You might even be able to get a free smart thermostat depending on rebate programs from your utility supplier in Mount Hope.)
+(You might even be able to get a free smart thermostat depending on rebate programs from your utility supplier in Beckley and Mount Hope.)

 In many instances, installing a smart home thermostat with the support of Appalachian Heating is a simple process if you have a newer residence.
 But what if your residence is older or doesn’t have the correct wiring?
 Can you still add a smart thermostat without C wire?
 We’ll help you demystify the process so you can pick the ideal thermostat and get energy savings for years to come.